krry/atmanaut.me/content/posts/how-i-built-this.md

 draft: true

 ---
-A year ago I received a message.
+A couple years back a message came through clear as a bell.
 "Love is the answer."
 An oft-repeated platitude, yes, but this time it stuck and took over, like an amorous prion.

 The next day this name came to me: "Atmanaut!
 Is that what we are?"
-I still don't know how to fully explain this transformation, but at least I have a word for it.
-Atmanaut: explorer of the farthest reaches of the soul we share.
+I still don't know how to fully explain this transformation, but at least I have a word for it.<!--more--> Atmanaut: explorer of the farthest reaches of the soul we share.
 Anyone that understands and appreciates this occupation, this coinage, will be a compadre, comrade, y en mi cadre.
 There could be millions of practicing atmanauts and we wouldn't know unless they can self-identify.

 So I reserved use some space.
 Atmanaut.me is for personal Atmanaut matters.
 Atmanaut.us is for all of us to collaborate: this site here, which will become the Atlas.
 The Atlas is built on Hugo at the moment.